arcan1s/ahriman/docs/configuration.rst

 * ``allow_read_only`` - allow requesting status APIs without authorization, boolean, required.
 * ``client_id`` - OAuth2 application client ID, string, required in case if ``oauth`` is used.
 * ``client_secret`` - OAuth2 application client secret key, string, required in case if ``oauth`` is used.
 * ``cookie_secret_key`` - secret key which will be used for cookies encryption, string, optional.
 It must be 32 url-safe base64-encoded bytes and can be generated as following ``base64.urlsafe_b64encode(os.urandom(32)).decode("utf8")``.
-If not set, it will be generated automatically; note, however, that in this case, all sessions will be automatically expired during restart.
+If not set, it will be generated automatically; note, however, that in this case, all sessions will be automatically invalidated during the service restart.
-* ``max_age`` - parameter which controls both cookie expiration and token expiration inside the service, integer, optional, default is 7 days.
+* ``max_age`` - parameter which controls both cookie expiration and token expiration inside the service in seconds, integer, optional, default is 7 days.
 * ``oauth_icon`` - OAuth2 login button icon, string, optional, default is ``google``.
 Must be valid `Bootstrap icon <https://icons.getbootstrap.com/>`__ name.
 * ``oauth_provider`` - OAuth2 provider class name as is in ``aioauth-client`` (e.g. ``GoogleClient``, ``GithubClient`` etc), string, required in case if ``oauth`` is used.
 * ``oauth_scopes`` - scopes list for OAuth2 provider, which will allow retrieving user email (which is used for checking user permissions), e.g. ``https://www.googleapis.com/auth/userinfo.email`` for ``GoogleClient`` or ``user:email`` for ``GithubClient``, space separated list of strings, required in case if ``oauth`` is used.
 * ``salt`` - additional password hash salt, string, optional.

-Authorized users are stored inside internal database, if any of external provides are used the password field for non-service users must be empty.
+Authorized users are stored inside internal database, if any of external providers (e.g. ``oauth``) are used, the password field for non-service users must be empty.

 ``build:*`` groups
 ------------------